jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/2-check-fruit-from-device/single-board-computer-classify-image.md

 ### Task - send images to Custom Vision

 1. Open the `fruit-quality-detector` folder in VS Code.
-If you are using a virtual IoT device, make sure the virtual environment is running in the terminal.

 1. The Python SDK to send images to Custom Vision is available as a Pip package.
 Install it with the following command: